Skip Navigation

 How to Vote

-If you are eligible and registered, you will receive a voting pass (stempas) by mail before election day and a list of all candidates for all parties.
-You will vote an individual candidate by marking the circle before their name with a red pencil.
+If you are eligible and registered, you will receive a voting pass (stempas) by mail before election day and a list of all candidates organized by political party.
+You can arrange for a vote by proxy if you can't be in The Hague on that day.
 On the day itself, you can simply:

 Volunteer The Hague is a project of PEP Den Haag, a leading non-profit organization dedicated to fostering civic engagement and strengthening the social fabric of The Hague.
 Initiated in collaboration with the Municipality of The Hague, Volunteer The Hague site hosts hundreds of volunteer activities for every age, skill-set, and availability.
 Importantly, the volunteer listings on Volunteer The Hague’s website do not require Dutch language skills.
 You can browse these vacancies or use our Talent Scan tool through which you can find individualized listings after answering a series of questions about your skills and interests.
 All listings will provide you with information about the tasks expected, preferred availability in days and number of hours, and perks offered.